Skip to main content

 EndpointDescription

-GET /api/v1/executionsList executions with filters and pagination
+GET /api/v1/executionsList execution records with filters and pagination

-GET /api/v1/executions/{id}Get execution with all steps
+GET /api/v1/executions/{id}Get one execution with its stored step records

-GET /api/v1/executions/{id}/stepsGet all steps
+GET /api/v1/executions/{id}/stepsGet the execution steps

-GET /api/v1/executions/{id}/timelineGet timeline view
+GET /api/v1/executions/{id}/timelineGet the timeline projection

 See the SDK documentation for programmatic access to these endpoints.